Just intonation: a general framework

 This should not be confused with Zarlino's meantone temperament (image), read pages Microtonality and Comparing temperaments.

-In 1974, E. James Arnold, inspired by French musicologist Jacques Dudon, designed a circular model for illustrating the transposition of scales (murcchana) in Bharata’s model.
-Below is the sequence of intervals (L, C, M…) over one octave as inferred from the two-vina experiment.
+In 1974, E. James Arnold, inspired by the French musicologist Jacques Dudon, designed a circular model to illustrate the transposition of scales (murcchana) in Bharata's model.
+Below is the sequence of intervals (L, C, M…) over an octave as derived from the two-vina experiment.

-The outer crown of Arnold’s model for his interpretation of the grama-murcchana system.
-The Pythagorean series of perfect fifths is drawn in red and the harmonic series of perfect fifths in green.
-The blue dotted line is a harmonic major third.
+The outer crown of Arnold's model for his interpretation of the grama-murcchana system.
+The Pythagorean series of perfect fifths is drawn in red and the harmonic series of perfect fifths is drawn in green.
+The dotted blue line is a harmonic major third.

 Positions R1, R2 etc. are labelled with abbreviations of names Sa, Re, Ga, Ma, Pa, Dha, Ni.
-For instance, Ga (“E” in English) may have four positions, G1 and G2 being enharmonic variants of komal Ga (“E flat” = “mi bemol”) while G3 and G4 are the harmonic and Pythagorean positions of shuddha Ga (“E”= “mi”) respectively.
+For example, Ga ("E" in English) can have four positions, G1 and G2 being enharmonic variants of komal Ga ("E flat" = "mi bémol"), while G3 and G4 are the harmonic and Pythagorean positions of shuddha Ga ("E"= "mi") respectively.

-Notes of the chromatic scale have been labeled using the Italian/Spanish/French convention “do”, “re”, “mi”, “fa”… rather than English to avoid confusion: “D” is associated with Dha (“A” in English, “la” in Italian/French) and not with the English “D” (“re” in Italian/French).
+The notes of the chromatic scale have been labelled using the Italian/Spanish/French convention "do", "re", "mi", "fa"… rather than the English convention to avoid confusion: "D" is associated with Dha ("A" in English, "la" in Italian/French) and not with the English "D" ("re" in Italian/French).

-Frequency ratios are illustrated by pictograms telling how each position may be derived from the base note (Sa).
-For instance, the pictogram near N2 (“B flat” = “si bemol”) shows 2 ascending perfect fifths and 1 descending major third.
+Frequency ratios are illustrated by pictograms showing how each position can be derived from the base note (Sa).
+For example, the pictogram near N2 ("B flat" = "si bémol") shows 2 ascending perfect fifths and 1 descending major third.

-Cycles of perfect fiths have been marked with segments in red and green.
-The red series is generally named “Pythagorean” — containing G4 (81/84) — and the green one “harmonic” — containing G3 (5/4).
-The arrow in blue displays a harmonic major third going from S (“C” = “do”) to G3.
-Both cycles are identical, with harmonic and Pythagorean positions differing by 1 syntonic comma.
+Cycles of perfect fifths have been marked with red and green segments.
+The red series is generally called "Pythagorean" — containing G4 (81/84) — and the green one "harmonic" — containing G3 (5/4).
+The blue arrow shows a harmonic major third going from S ("C" = "do") to G3.
+Both cycles are identical, with the harmonic and Pythagorean positions differing by 1 syntonic comma.

-The framework implemented in Bol Processor deals with integer ratios allowing high accuracy.
-Nonetheless, it deliberately wipes out schisma differences.
-This is done by adjusting certain ratios, for instance replacing 2187/2048 with 16/15.
+The framework implemented in Bol Processor deals with integer ratios, which allows for high accuracy.
+Nevertheless, it deliberately erases schisma differences.
+This is the result of approximating certain ratios, e.g. replacing 2187/2048 with 16/15.

-Note that there is no trace of schisma in the classical Indian theory of musical scales; there wouldn’t be even if Bharata’s contemporaries had constructed them via series of rational numbers because of their decision to disregard infinitesimals as “non-representable” entities (cf. Nāgārjuna’s śūniyavāda philosophy, Raju 2007 p.
+Note that there is no trace of schisma in the classical Indian theory of musical scales; there wouldn't be even if Bharata's contemporaries had constructed them via series of rational numbers, because of their decision to disregard infinitesimals as "non-representable" entities (cf. Nāgārjuna's śūniyavāda philosophy, Raju 2007 p.
 400).
-In case 2187/2048 and further complex ratios of the same series were deemed unpractical, the Indian mathematician/physicist (following the Āryabhaţīya) would replace them all with “16/15 āsanna (near value)”… This is exemplary of Indian mathematics designed for calculus rather than proof construction.
-In the Western Platonicist approach, mathematics targeted “exact values” as a sign of perfection, which led its proponents to facing serious problems with “irrational” numbers and even the logic underlying formal proof-making procedures (Raju 2007 p.
+If 2187/2048 and other complex ratios of the same series were deemed impractical, the Indian mathematician/physicist (following the Āryabhaţīya) would replace them all with "16/15 āsanna (near value)"… This is an example of Indian mathematics designed for calculation rather than proof construction.
+In the Western Platonic approach, mathematics aimed at "exact values" as a sign of perfection, which led its proponents to face serious problems with "irrational" numbers and even with the logic underlying formal proof procedures (Raju 2007 p.
 387-389).

-This diagram and the moveable grama wheel that will be next introduced could be built with any size of the syntonic comma in range 0 to 56.8 cents (Bel 1988a).
+This diagram, and the moving grama wheel that will be introduced next, could be built with any size of the syntonic comma in the range 0 to 56.8 cents (Bel 1988a).
 The two-vina experiment implies that L = M + C. Thus, the syntonic comma is also the difference between a limma and a minor semitone.
-To build a framework of the flexible model, just allow all harmonic positions to move by the same amount in the direction of their Pythagorean enharmonic variants.
+To build a framework for the flexible model, simply allow all harmonic positions to move by the same amount in the direction of their Pythagorean enharmonic variants.

-While major thirds would be 1 comma larger when opting for a Pythagorean interval (e.g. G4, ratio 81/64) instead of a harmonic one (G3, ratio 5/4), major fifths also differ by 1 comma but the Pythagorean fifth (P4, ratio 3/2) is larger than the harmonic one (P3, ratio 40/27).
-The latter has been named wolf fifth as its use in melodic phrases or chords is held to sound “out of tune”, with a negative/devilish magical conotation.
+While major thirds would be 1 comma larger if a Pythagorean interval (e.g. G4, ratio 81/64) were chosen instead of a harmonic one (G3, ratio 5/4), major fifths also differ by 1 comma, but the Pythagorean fifth (P4, ratio 3/2) is larger than the harmonic one (P3, ratio 40/27).
+The latter has been called the wolf fifth because its use in melodic phrases or chords is said to sound "out of tune", with a negative/evil magical connotation.

-No position of this model requires more than 1 ascending or descending major third.
-This makes sense to instrument tuners who know that tuning perfect fifths by ear is an easy task that can be repeated on several steps — here, maximum 5 or 6 up and down.
-However, tuning a harmonic major third requires a little more attention.
-Therefore, imagining an accurate tuning procedure based on a succession of major thirds would be unrealistic — even though, indeed, this can be achieved with the help of electronic devices.
+No position on this model requires more than 1 ascending or descending major third.
+This makes sense to instrument tuners who know that tuning perfect fifths by ear is an easy task that can be repeated in several steps — here a maximum of 5 or 6 up and down.
+Tuning a harmonic major third, however, requires a little more attention.
+It would therefore be unrealistic to imagine a precise tuning procedure based on a sequence of major thirds —although this can be achieved with the aid of electronic devices.

-On top of the diagram (position “fa#”) we notice that none of the two cycles of fifths closes on itself because of the presence of a Pythagorean comma.
+At the top of the picture (position "fa#") we notice that neither of the two cycles of fifths closes on itself due to the presence of a Pythagorean comma.
 The tiny difference (schisma, ratio 1.001129) between Pythagorean and syntonic commas is illustrated by two pairs of positions: P1/M3 and P2/M4.

-Another particularity at the top of the picture is the apparent disruption of sequence L-C-M. However, remembering that L = M + C indicates that the regularity is restored by opting between P1/M3 and P2/M4.
+Another peculiarity at the top of the picture is the apparent disruption of the sequence L-C-M. However, remembering that L = M + C, the regularity is restored by choosing between P1/M3 and P2/M4.

-Approximations have no implication on the sounding of musical intervals because no human ear would appreciate a schisma difference (2 cents).
-However, other differences need to remain explicit since integer ratios denote the tuning procedure by which the scale may be constructed.
-Thus, the replacement integer ratio may turn out more complex than the “schismatic” one, as is the case with R1, ratio 256/243 instead of 135/128 because the latter is built with a simple major third above D4 instead of belonging to the Pythagorean series.
+Approximations have no effect on the sound of musical intervals, since no human ear would appreciate a schisma difference (2 cents).
+However, other differences must remain explicit, since integer ratios indicate the tuning procedure by which the scale can be constructed.
+Thus the replacement integer ratio may be more complex than the "schismatic" one, as in the case of R1, ratio 256/243 instead of 135/128, because the latter is built with a simple major third above D4 instead of belonging to the Pythagorean series.

 Tuning Western instruments

-The problem of tuning fixed-pitch instruments (harpsichord, pipe organ, pianoforte…) has been documented in great detail by organ/harpsichord player, builder and musicologist Pierre-Yves Asselin (Asselin 2000).
-In his practical approach, just intonation is a background model that can only be approximated on 12-grade scales via temperamentcompromising the pure intervals of just intonation to meet other requirements.
-Techniques of temperament applicable to Bol Processor are discussed on pages Microtonality and Comparing temperaments.
+The problem of tuning fixed pitch instruments (harpsichord, pipe organ, pianoforte…) has been well documented by the organ/harpsichord player, builder and musicologist Pierre-Yves Asselin (Asselin 2000).
+In his practical approach, just intonation is a background model that can only be approximated on 12-degree scales by temperamentcompromising the pure intervals of just intonation to meet other requirements.
+Temperament techniques applied to the Bol Processor are discussed on the Microtonality and Comparing temperaments pages.

 Source: Pierre-Yves Asselin (2000 p.
 61)

-The column at the centre of this picture, with notes inside ellipses, is a series of perfect fifths which Asselin named “Pythagorean”.
+The column at the centre of this picture, with notes within ellipses, is a series of perfect fifths which Asselin called "Pythagorean".

 Series of fifths are infinite.
-Selecting seven of them (in the central column) creates a scale called the “global diatonic framework” (milieu diatonique global, see Asselin 2000 p.
+Selecting seven of them (in the middle column) creates a scale called the "global diatonic framework" (milieu diatonique global, see Asselin 2000 p.
 59).
-In this example, frameworks are those of “C” and “G” (“do” and “sol” in French).
+In this example, the frameworks are those of "C" and "G" ("do" and "sol" in French).

-Extending series of perfect fifths beyond the sixth step creates complicated ratios that may be approximated (with a schisma difference) to the ones produced by harmonic major thirds (ratio 5/4).
-Positions on the right (major third upward, first order) are one syntonic comma lower than their equivalents in the central series, and positions on the left (major third downward, first order) one syntonic comma higher.
+Extending series of perfect fifths beyond the sixth step produces complicated ratios that can be approximated (with a schisma difference) to those produced by harmonic major thirds (ratio 5/4).
+Positions on the right (major third up, first order) are one syntonic comma lower than their equivalents in the middle series, and positions on the left (major third down, first order) are one syntonic comma higher.

-It is possible to create more columns on the right (“DO#-2”, “SOL#-2” etc.) for positions created by 2 successive jumps of a harmonic major third, and in the same way to the left (“DOb#+2”, “SOLb#+2” etc.) but these second-order series are only used for the construction of temperaments — read page Microtonality.
+It is possible to create more columns on the right ("DO#-2", "SOL#-2" etc.) for positions created by 2 successive jumps of a harmonic major third, and in the same way on the left ("DOb#+2", "SOLb#+2" etc.), but these second-order series are only used for the construction of temperaments — see page Microtonality.

-This model produces 3 to 4 positions for each note, a 41-grade scale that would 41 keys (or strings) per octave on a mechanical instrument!
-This is a reason for tempering intervals on mechanical instruments, which amounts to selecting the most appropriate 12 positions for a given musical repertoire.
+This model produces 3 to 4 positions for each note, a 41-degree scale, which would require 41 keys (or strings) per octave on a mechanical instrument!
+This is one reason for the tempering of intervals on mechanical instruments, which amounts to selecting the most appropriate 12 positions for a given musical repertoire.

-This tuning scheme is displayed on scale “3_cycles_of_fifths” in the “-cs.tryTunings” Csound resource of Bol Processor.
+This tuning scheme is displayed on scale "3_cycles_of_fifths" in the "-to.tryTunings" tonality resource of Bol Processor.

-Series of names have been entered along with the fraction of the starting position to produce cycles of perfect fifths in the scale.
-Following Asselin’s notation, the following series have been created (trace produced by the Bol Processor):
+Series of names have been entered, together with the fraction of the starting position, to produce cycles of perfect fifths in the scale.
+Following Asselin's notation, the following series have been created (trace generated by the Bol Processor):

 1. From 4/3 up: FA, DO, SOL, RE, LA, MI, SI, FA#, DO#, SOL#, RE#, LA#